-landed on shelves in May 2014, it felt like the biggest thing to hit hairstyling since dry shampoo.
+So, when R+Co landed on shelves last year, it felt like the biggest thing to hit hairstyling since dry shampoo.
 Yes, the professional formulas inside are advanced, but it’s what’s on the outside that really caught people’s attention.
-The bright, saturated photographs and quirky product names filled our news feeds faster than you can say texturizing spray — and the brand cemented its cult status before people had even smelled the stuff.
+The bright, saturated photographs and quirky product names filled our news feeds faster than you can say texturising spray — and the brand cemented its cult status before people had even smelled the stuff.

 “They already had the packaging designed and it was all fluorescent orange,” says Wall, cringing.
 “It was a major design firm they had hired.
 I said, ‘This is horrible; the brand cannot be this.'"
 She started reaching out to design friends for assistance when inspiration suddenly struck.
 “This idea came to me to put photographs on the packaging.
 It was right at the beginning of Instagram and I liked the idea of people really connecting with photographs,” she said.